element0/fs.rclonefs/README.md

     >>> my_remote.getinfo('/gigantor', namespaces=['storage'])

-The `removetree()` method uses rclone's `purge` command -- which should make quick work of directories and their contents -- really quick work if the rclone backend supports the command (Dropbox does).
-(The pyfilesystem default does a path walk and removes every item individually which causes a storm of API calls to the backend and takes forever to complete with large trees, leaving rclone running for several minutes and keeping you hanging.)
+The `removetree()` method uses rclone's `purge` command -- which should make quick work of directories and their contents -- really quick work if the rclone backend supports the purge command (like Dropbox does).

+(The pyfilesystem default of `removetree()` does a path walk and removes every item individually which causes a lot of calls to the backend and takes a long time to complete large trees, leaving rclone busy for several minutes and keeping you hanging.)

 ### USE AT YOUR OWN RISK

 Things might not work as expected.
-Like any other household product, you should test it on a small out-of-the-way piece of material first before dumping it all over everything.
+Like any other household product, you should test it on a small out-of-the-way place first before dumping it all over everything.

+I went ahead and ran the tests on my personal dropbox...

+Most tests failed, BTW.
+But, the simple stuff, listed below works.

 ### Status

-Implemented:
+Working:
 - getinfo()
 - listdir()
+- isdir()/isfile()
+- exists()
 - remove()
 - removedir()
 - removetree()

-TBD:
+- writetext()
+- readtext()

+TODO:
 - URI opener
-- all other methods
+- address unittest failures
+- make copy methods efficient between reclone remotes (Currently we rely on a TempFS to cache files, which is in addition to whatever caching is being done by rclone already, so we're looking at multiple copies being made if we use two pyfilesystem instances and try to copy between them.)

 ## Dependencies